carlosabalde/pgp-tomb/README.md

-PGP Tomb is a minimalistic multi-platform command line secrets manager built on top of PGP.
+**PGP Tomb is a minimalistic multi-platform command line secrets manager built on top of PGP**.
 It was created just for fun, mainly as an excuse to play with Go for the first time.
 Nevertheless, it's fully functional and actively used.
 Highlights:

 - Secrets (i.e. passwords, bank accounts, software licenses, PDF documents, etc.) are stored in the file system as binary PGP files encrypted using one or more public keys (i.e. recipients).